kernelci/kernelci-core/doc/collection-count.rst

 GET
 ***

-.. http:get:: /count/(string:collection)
+.. http:get:: /count/(string:resource)

- Count the elements in all collections or in the provided ``collection``.
+ Count the elements in all resources or in the provided ``resource``.

- :param collection: The name of the collection to get the count of.
+ :param resource: The name of the resource to get the count of.
     Can be one of ``boot``, ``defconfig``, ``job``.
- :type collection: string
+ :type resource: string

  :reqheader Authorization: The token necessary to authorize the request.
  :reqheader Accept-Encoding: Accept the ``gzip`` coding.